bcbio/bcbio-nextgen/docs/contents/configuration.rst

    queryname.
 For additional processing through standard pipelines requires coordinate sorted inputs.
 The default is to not do additional sorting and assume pre-sorted BAMs.
+- ``disambiguate`` For mixed or explant samples, provide a list of ``genome_build``  identifiers to check and remove from alignment.
+Currently supports cleaning a single organism.
+For example, with ``genome_build: hg19`` and ``disambiguate: [mm10]``, it will align to hg19 and mm10, run disambiguation and continue with reads confidently aligned to hg19.
 -  ``trim_reads`` Can be set to trim low quality ends or to also trim off, in conjunction with the ``adapters`` field a set of adapter sequences or poly-A tails that could appear on the ends of reads: